 As a result, new archetypes are emerging that will change the data center landscape and improve productivity, drive down costs and increase agility, says Emerson.

 According to Emerson, four emerging archetypes of tomorrow’s data centers are as follows.

 Cyber attacks have disrupted some of the world’s leading companies as our increasingly connected world creates more and more openings for hackers, Emerson says.

-As a result, organisations are beginning to take a security-first approach to data centre design, deploying out-of-network data pods for highly sensitive information - in some cases with separate, dedicated power and thermal management equipment.
+As a result, organisations are beginning to take a security-first approach to data center design, deploying out-of-network data pods for highly sensitive information - in some cases with separate, dedicated power and thermal management equipment.

 The cloud of many drops

 Despite virtualisation-driven improvements, too many servers remain underutilised - some studies indicate servers use just 5-15% of their computing capacity and that 30% of all servers are ‘comatose’.